cjmcdonald42/mxMoodle/docs/GETTING_STARTED.md

 While you are adding our plugins, you should also take a moment to add Moodle's `code checker` plugin which will be useful during development.
 All you need to do is download the plugin [here](https://github.com/moodlehq/moodle-local_codechecker/zipball/master) then move the entire directory into the same /local directory of your server.
 Lastly, you need to rename the directory to codechecker.

 Once you have copied the plugin files if you navigate to the dashboard as an administrator, you will be redirected to the installation page.
-All you need to do is scroll to the bottom of the page and select `Upgrade Moodle database now,` and the plugins will be ready to go.
+All you need to do is scroll to the bottom of the page and click `Upgrade Moodle database now`.
+Once the plugins install, click `continue`, and you will be prompted to enter a number of settings for our plugins.
+For most of these, you can just accept the default values, but you should change the `Redirect email` to your own email address for testing purposes.
+Now click `Save Changes`, and you are ready to move to the next step.

 ##### Site Configuration
 Now that you have installed our plugins, there are a few more very important settings which you will need to configure for your development site.
 To get to these settings, select `Site administration` in the sidebar.
 Moodle has a lot of settings, so follow these steps carefully as you navigate through the settings tree to find the appropriate ones.